Shmielen/100DaysofCode/README.md

 Day 12
 The Files: NumberGuesser.py and NGart.py is a game where users guess a number between 1 and 100 The File: NumberGuessOptimized has been uploaded, it contains neater code

+Day 13
+There were no files uploaded thos day as it was mostly spent debugging code